 CM/GC Process: The CM/GC process offers an opportunity for value engineering ("VE") which is more effective than can be attained through VE during the traditional design-bid-build process.
 VE is most effective prior to construction and during the design phase by a team consisting of the owner, consultant, and the CM/GC contractor.
-When VE is

-The CM/GC contractor has the ability to set the schedule, sequence work, and commit to the budget.
+When VE is conducted during the design phase led by the CM/GC contractor, the team can render the most comprehensive evaluation of all factors that affect the cost, quality, and schedule of the project prior to construction.
+Design phase VE minimizes delays and additional administrative costs that would otherwise be a factor with VE during the construction phase on a design-bid-build project.